 There could be a number of side dishes, from 2-3 to up to 10 also, and all of the food is served once like a buffet in a hotel.

-Koreans take their food seriously, so it's no surprise that they regard to breakfast, or the first meal, as an important meal of the day.
+Koreans take their food seriously, so it’s no surprise that breakfast in Korea, or the first meal, is an important meal of the day.

 The healthier you eat in the morning, the healthier you will be throughout the day!